aurora-is-near/doc.aurora.dev/docs/onboard/promo-widget.md

 And then, if you click further on the 'Skip, I have a wallet' button, you will see the placeholder message about Web3Modal:
 ![ap_widget_example_1](/img/ap_widget_example_2.png)

-You can also look at the more extensive [integration example here](/onboard/integration-example) to learn how to add Web3Modal to your project.
+You can also look at the more extensive [integration example here](/onboard/wallets/web3modal#integrate-web3modal) to learn how to add Web3Modal to your project, particular section describing it is [here](/onboard/wallets/web3modal#add-web3modal).
-Or go directly to the section of [adding the Web3Modal](/onboard/integration-example#adding-web3modal) if you came here from that page.

 ### What should be called in the `onComplete` function?